metalnom/Cpp_VideoProcessorRP/readme.txt

 after make

-if there are errors about "ui_mainwindow.h"
+if there are errors on "ui_mainwindow.h"

 then annotate related lines in "u_mainwindow.h".